 - Geirangerfjord: One of the most spectacular fjords in the world.
 Cruise or kayak between sheer cliffs and waterfalls with summer water temperatures ideal for cold-water swimming.

-- Svalbard: For the serious coolcation traveler.
+- Svalbard: For the serious coolcation traveller.
 This Arctic archipelago offers polar bear safaris, glacier hikes, and complete wilderness.
-Summer 2026 packages from UK and Nordic operators are available at Hurtigruten from around £2,500–3,500 per person.
+Summer 2026 packages from UK and Nordic operators are available via Hurtigruten from around £2,500–£3,500 per person.

 Luxury Isolation Pick: Juvet Landscape Hotel in Valldal — the world-famous “Ex Machina” hotel, with minimalist rooms cantilevered over a river gorge in complete forest solitude.
 Rates from ~£400/night.